aaron-grau/curic/nontech-readings/git.md

 ## Vocabulary

-+ **version control** - aka revision control or source control.
++ **Version control** - aka revision control or source control.
 Versions are usually identified by some number/code, a timestamp, and the person who made the change.
-Version control lets the user compare versions, revert to a previous version, or merge versions.
+Ex: "Version control lets the user compare versions, revert to a previous version, or merge versions."

-+ **open source software** - The original source code is available to be redistributed and modified.
++ **Open source software** - Software where the original source code is available to be redistributed and modified.
+Ex: "I believe in open source software, like Linux."

-+ **proprietary software** - Owned by an individual or company.
++ **Proprietary software** - Software that is owned by an individual or company.
 There are usually restrictions to use and source code is often kept secret.
 Proprietary software that comes free of charge is called freeware.
+Ex: "macOS is proprietary software - that's why building hackintoshes is illegal."

-+ **server-based** - There exists a single central repository that each client synchronizes with.
++ **Server-based** - There exists a single central repository that each client synchronizes with.
+Ex: "Gmail is a server-based application."

-+ **peer-to-peer** - Each client holds a complete repository and synchronizes by exchanging patches peer-to-peer.
-This is an example of a **distributed system**
++ **Peer-to-peer** - Each client holds a complete repository and synchronizes by exchanging patches peer-to-peer.
+This is an example of a **distributed system**.

-+ **server** - The computer storing the repo.

-+ **client** - The computer connecting to the repo.
+Ex: "Napster was one of the first major peer-to-peer applications."

-+ **atomic operations** - changes are rolled back if they are somehow interrupted before completion.
++ **Atomic operations** - Operations whose changes are rolled back if they are somehow interrupted before completion.
 This helps prevent source corruption.
+Ex: "The SQL standard requires database operations to be atomic."

-+ **repository (repo)** - A collection of commits, and branches and tags to identify commits
++ **Repository (repo)** - A collection of commits, and branches and tags to identify commits.
+Ex: "I wanted to be able to access it from home, so I pushed it to my Github repo."

-+ **semantic versioning (a.b.c or x.y.z versioning)** - Given a version number
++ **Semantic versioning (a.b.c or x.y.z versioning)** - Given a version number
 MAJOR.MINOR.PATCH (e.g. 2.0.6), increment the MAJOR version when you add any backwards incompatible changes, the MINOR version when you add backwards compatible features, and the PATCH version when you make backwards compatible bug fixes.
+Ex: "Based on the semantic versioning, I can tell that the new version of Ruby isn't backwards compatible."

 <!-- ### Sources
 + [Atlassian](https://www.atlassian.com/git/)